NT Eschatology—Letters 13

 This leads one quite naturally to ask, “What events could possibly have taken place within a short time frame that would fulfill this time restraint?”

-And that one question brings into question pretty much every prophecy book that has been produced in my lifetime.
-With that question we have effectively moved from the theoretical and speculative and, quite frankly, ridiculous to the very solid ground of the exegete.
+And that inquiry calls into question pretty much every prophecy book that has been produced in my lifetime.
+With that question we have effectively moved from the theoretical and speculative and—quite frankly, the ridiculous—to the very solid ground of the exegete.

 With that question, we have to figure out when the letter was written.
 Some maintain that it was very late in the first century, roughly 95-96 CE, during the reign of the Emperor Domitian.

-Since the fall of Jerusalem in 70 CE, a full 30 years prior to this letter, nothing’s really going on for the Jews, either.
-Their last revolt against Rome comes in 135 CE, about 40 years from the dating of this letter.
+Since the fall of Jerusalem in 70 CE, a full 30 years prior to the supposed writing of this letter, nothing’s really going on for the Jews, either.
+Their last revolt against Rome comes in 135 CE, about 40 years before the supposed dating of this letter.

-And, nothing is really going on for the Christians.
+And, there’s nothing really going on for the Christians, either.
 I mean, they’re still being persecuted under Domitian’s reign.
 But if the Revelation is about that struggle, and Yahweh’s rescue and overthrow of Rome, then it’s a long way off.
 Rome didn’t “fall” until 4 September 476.
-380 years doesn’t come close to meaning “must soon take place” because the “time is near.”
+380 years doesn’t even come close to meaning “must soon take place” because the “time is near.”
 380 years is not near to when this letter was supposedly written.